stblmuc/Smiley/README.md

 ## General knowledge

-We try to provide easily understandable and concise backend and frontend capable of generating and importing data (i.e. images), as well as training and testing Machine Learning models for smiley recognition.
+We provide an easily understandable and concise backend and frontend capable of generating and importing data (i.e. images), as well as training and testing Machine Learning models for smiley recognition.

 ### Requirements ###